PeterJochem/Chrono_Simulations/README.md

 # Description
 I spent time learning how to use Juntao's simulation of the foot contacting the granular material.
 I then used the simulation to generate a dataset of pairs of (x, x_dt, y, y_dt, z, z_dt) and the GRF (F_x, F_y, F_z).
+I naively ran the dataset with the neural network and it learned a good representation of the fucntion.
+I then looked at the csv files and almost all of the data is in a non-collision state.
+This means the network basically learned to always predict a [0, 0 ,0] GRF.
+I made some changes to the simulation code and (as of Monday morning) creating a dataset of only when the foot and granular material are in contact.
 I also spent time this week learning about how to call Python code from Matlab.
 I put together a demo of what the final Matlab API might look like.
 It lets Matlab use a Python Tensorflow neural network.
 It also lets Matlab get the derivates of the output variables with respect to the input variables.

 # Tensorflow and Automatic Differentiation